 Uzbekistan cultural tour – 7 days

-View the oldest known copy of Koran in Tashkent, wander through blue tiled and majolica decorated madrassas of mighty Registan in Samarkand and explore the Central Asia’s holiest city Bukhara with hundreds of fascinating monuments during this 7 days cultural tour to the Silk Road cities of Uzbekistan.
+View the oldest known copy of Koran in Tashkent, wander through blue tiled and majolica decorated madrassas of mighty Registan in Samarkand and explore the Central Asia’s holiest city Bukhara with hundreds of fascinating monuments with this 7 days cultural tour to Uzbekistan.
 You will also have an opportunity to visit local handicraft shops and bustling oriental Bazaars in Samarkand and Bukhara.

 Places visited: Tashkent, Samarkand, Bukhara